Tvirus5087/WhispersOfMara/README.md

 ### 🛠️ Core Systems
 - SkyPatcher BOS & SPID heavy (modular design) To allow easier list customization
 - Oathvein UI
-- Dragon Born Voice Over - Hear a male or female voice for your character (MCM selectable) Highly Recommended to download Vampire DBVO Remastered and Vampira (female vampire) due to hash collisions, they could not be added.
+- Dragon Born Voice Over - Hear a male or female voice for your character (MCM selectable) **Highly Recommended to download Vampire DBVO Remastered and Vampira (female vampire) due to hash collisions, they could not be added.**
-- Main Menu Video By Power of Three Featuring A Sword in the Snow
+- Main Menu Video By Power of Three Featuring A Sword in the Snow **You can add any one you like just load it under**
-- Alternate Start Reborn
+- Alternate Start Reborn & PBR Retexture with custom True Lighting.

 ### 🎨 Visual Enhancements -As of Version 15
 - CS with Azurite Weathers III HDR image spaces
-- Water for ENB patches for CS
+- Real Water 2 and Better waters (photo realistic)
 - Ambient Lighting Templates (cinematic presets)
 - Windows Shadows Ultimate
 - Patchless lighting - if You add a new worldspace add it to the Truelight Whitelist
-- ParallaxR and BendR ran on Non-PBR textures greatly enhancing appearance.
+- *ParallaxR and BendR ran on Non-PBR textures greatly enhancing appearance.* Removed in 15Beta.
+Expanded PBR Textures so there is no longer a need.
+Over 100gb in space saved.
 - PG Patcher upgrades to Complex Materials and True PBR included.

 ### ⚔️ Combat Overhauls
 - Blade & Blunt,  SCAR, MCO, CPR, EEOS, Sekiro Combat II,
-- Stances NG, Eldenrim Weapon Arts, Chocolate Poise Plus,
+- Stances NG, Eldenrim Weapon Arts, Chocolate Poise Plus: **By default, the keybinds are Shift+X for Bear, X for Wolf, Ctrl+X for Hawk. **
 - Ricochet Framework, Sanguine Symphony, Dismembering Framework

 ### 🏰 Locations & Encounters
 - Arena, Lawless + Lawbringer
-- Mihail High Fantasy Pack (150+ creatures, 50+ areas)
+- *Mihail High Fantasy Pack (150+ creatures, 50+ areas)* Replaced with Skyrim immerive creatures due to frequent crash related issues.
 - Wench Series: Immersive Wenches.
 - Colorful Magic Fixed Complete

 ### 🌍 Immersion
 - Skyrim’s Got Talent, Immersive Death Cycle, Simple Hunting & Fishing
-- Skyrim Reputation (with Growl & Sacrosanct patches)
 - Bathing In Skyrim Renewed, NPCs wear Amulets of Mara
+- Anbeegod's Follower Dialogue Expansions
+- Jayserpa's Quest Expansion, Also includes some of the Gate To Sovngarde patches as there's no reason to reinvent the wheel.

 ### 🔮 Perks & Magic
 - Adamant, Mysticism, 360 Ward, Flames of Coldharbour, Holy Templar Magic,
-- Storm Crown, Better Vampires, Growl, Custom Skills Framework
+- Storm Crown, Better Vampires, Growl, Custom Skills Framework,
+- **NEW** Biggie Traits: Customize your character towards a class type.

 ### ❄️ Survival & Inns
 - Sunhelm & Frostfall, you can always enable fast travel.
 Additionaly you can add back Journeyman if you liked the travel packs.
 Makes sure it loads after Sunhelm and Frostfall.